Jenyus-Org/graphql-utils/docs/docs/recipes/field-maps.md

 :::note

-This is the barebones way of using field maps to get columns and relations to `SELECT` and populate.
+This is the barebones method of using field maps to get columns and relations to `SELECT` and populate.
 See [Resolving Selections For Use With ORMs](resolving-selections.md) for a more declarative approach.

 :::